EberlyODL/phys211/relating-position-and-velocity.md

 [ciscode|rev=1|tool=elmsmedia|item=4223|entity_type=node|render=display_mode|display_mode=h5p]

 <lrndesign-sidenote label="Instructor Note" icon="bookmark" bg-color="#c2e5f2">
-Questions about average can get tricky when the motion has multiple different parts.
+Questions about averages can get tricky when the motion has multiple different parts.
 You may have to do some work to find the displacement.
 </lrndesign-sidenote>